 If you have lots of digestive issues, struggle with stress, anxiety, or depression or get sick often (or better yet just want to prevent illness), adding a couple of forkfuls of fermented vegetables to your daily food intake is a great step to take.

-But that’s not all… Fermented vegetables have also been associated with helping to reduce obesity, diabetes, cancer and high blood pressure.4 They are also rich in antioxidants which means that are great for supporting phase 1 and phase 2 liver detoxification as well as reducing inflammation (less inflammation equals less pain and swelling).4
+But that’s not all… Fermented vegetables have also been associated with helping to reduce obesity, diabetes, cancer and high blood pressure.4 They are also rich in antioxidants which means they are great for supporting phase 1 and phase 2 liver detoxification as well as reducing inflammation (less inflammation equals less pain and swelling).4

 If you’d like more information on making your own sauerkraut, check out my other blog by clicking here.